mafavaron/TinyDisp/doc/manual.md

 # Running the TinyDisp parts

+To run the meteorological data preparer the following command should be used from a terminal window:

 # The main TinyDisp configuration file

 The main TinyDisp configuration file is an INI text file containing all the basic data specifying a TinyDisp run.
 As any INI file, the main configuration input articulates in _sections_, described in this chapter' sections.